agencyenterprise/ndx-nirs/README.md

 # ndx-nirs Extension for NWB

-This is an NWB extension for storing and sharing near-infrared spectroscopy (NIRS) data.
+This is an [NWB](https://www.nwb.org/) extension for storing and sharing near-infrared spectroscopy (NIRS) data.

+If you're new to NWB: "Neurodata Without Borders (NWB) is a data standard for neurophysiology, providing neuroscientists with a common standard to share, archive, use, and build common analysis tools for neurophysiology data." ([source](https://www.nwb.org/nwb-neurophysiology/))

+This extension defines the data specification for NIRS data in addition to providing a python API for reading and writing .nwb files containing data that follows this specification.
+The python package can be used with [pyNWB](https://github.com/NeurodataWithoutBorders/pynwb).

+This extension along with others can be found in the [Neurodata Extensions Catalog](https://nwb-extensions.github.io/).

 ## Introduction to NIRS